Rabea Benhalim

 Bio:

 Rabea Benhalim is an Associate Professor at the University of Colorado Law School.
-Prior to joining the Colorado faculty, she was the 2017-2019 William H. Hastie Fellow at the University of Wisconsin Law School.
 She teaches a variety of law courses including Contracts, Secured Transactions, Jewish Law and Islamic Law.
-Her research focuses on two areas of inquiry: (1) The development of Islamic and Jewish law in the modern era and (2) the application of Islamic law in commercial contexts.
-Within these areas, her current work investigates how secular environments affect interpretations and development of religious law, especially for minority religions.
+Her research focuses on the development of Islamic and Jewish law in the modern era.
+Within this area, her current work investigates how secular environments affect interpretations and development of religious law, especially for minority religions.
+Her work has appeared or is forthcoming in the Minnesota Law Review, the Wisconsin Law Review, the BYU Law Review, amongst others.
+She is regularly interviewed by media outlets.

-Professor Benhalim's prior work experience as a lawyer and policy expert includes positions at the Brookings Institution, Mayer Brown LLP, Maersk Oil, and the Carter Center.
-She holds a J.D. from the University of Texas, an L.L.M. from the University of Wisconsin Law School, a Master of Islamic Studies from the University of Texas, a Master of Public Policy Degree from the University of Michigan, and a B.A. from the University of Texas at Dallas.
+Prior to joining the Colorado faculty, Professor Benhalim was the 2017-2019 William H. Hastie Fellow at the University of Wisconsin Law School.
+Her prior work experience as a lawyer and policy expert includes positions at the Brookings Institution, Mayer Brown LLP, Maersk Oil, and the Carter Center.
+She holds a J.D. from the University of Texas, an L.L.M. from the University of Wisconsin Law School, a Master of Islamic Studies from the University of Texas, and a Master of Public Policy Degree from the University of Michigan.

 Articles